|Position:||Associate Head Coach|

-Darryl LaBarrie, a former Georgia Tech assistant coach with deep Atlanta roots, enters his third season at Georgia State in 2013-14.
-Prior to his arrival at GSU two years ago, LaBarrie spent the previous two seasons on the staff at Georgia Tech under Paul Hewitt, where he worked on recruiting and with the perimeter players.
+Darryl LaBarrie, a former Georgia Tech assistant coach with deep Atlanta roots, enters his fifth season at Georgia State in 2015-16.
+Prior to his arrival at GSU four years ago, LaBarrie spent the previous two seasons on the staff at Georgia Tech under Paul Hewitt, where his primary responsibilities were recruiting and developing the perimeter players.

-In his first season with the Panthers, LaBarrie helped lead the squad to 22 wins, the second most in school history, and the second round of the CollegeInsider.com Postseason Tournament.
-GSU finished among the top 20 in the NCAA in scoring defense, defensive field goal percentage, blocked shots and steals.
+In his first season with the Panthers, LaBarrie helped the squad to 22 wins, and the second round of the CollegeInsider.com Postseason Tournament.
+GSU finished among the top 20 in the NCAA in scoring defense, defensive field-goal percentage, blocked shots and steals.

-In his first season with the Yellow Jackets (2009-10), LaBarrie helped lead Tech a 23-13 record and the second round of the NCAA Tournament.
-Tech nearly won the ACC Tournament, falling to Duke, 65-61 in the championship.
+In his first season with the Yellow Jackets (2009-10), LaBarrie helped Tech a 23-13 record and the second round of the NCAA tournament.
+Tech nearly won the ACC tournament, falling to Duke 65-61 in the championship.

 LaBarrie is no stranger to Georgia State as he earned his master’s degree in sports administration on campus in 2005 while serving as a graduate assistant at Tech.
 He worked one year in general athletics administration (2003-04), then the following year with the men’s basketball program (2004-05).

 LaBarrie earned three letters at Georgia Tech, playing two years under Bobby Cremins and one season for Hewitt.
 He helped lead the Yellow Jackets to the 2001 NCAA tournament and received his B.S. in management that year.

 He began his collegiate career at Florida A&M, where he earned Mid-Eastern Athletic Conference All-Rookie Team honors as a freshman before transferring to Tech.